 In partnership with your local R&D office, we encourage you to involve your local CRN team in discussions as early as possible when planning your study to fully benefit from the support the NIHR CRN offers as outlined in their Study Support Service.
 To find out more about how you can apply for this additional support to help deliver your study, please visit www.supportmystudy.nihr.ac.uk

 Section 1 Principle Investigator

 Complete all details for the Principle Investigator (PI) applying for this grant.

 Section 2 Co-investigators

-Complete sections 2.1 to 2.4 with details of any co-investigators for the proposed research project.
+Provide details of any co-investigators for the proposed research project.

 Section 3 Research category